hpi-dhc/devicely/README.md

 - [Shimmer Consensys GSR](https://www.shimmersensing.com/products/gsr-optical-pulse-development-kit#specifications-tab) is a device that is used to collect sensor data in real time and it contains sensors such as GSR / EDA, photoplethysmography (PPG), 3-axis accelerometer, 3-axis gyroscope, 3-axis magnetometer & integrated altimeter.

+## How to Contribute

+If you want to be part of this mission, please check our documentation on how to contribute [here](https://hpi-dhc.github.io/devicely/contribution.html).

 ## Contributors